Carina-P/Skiers-Destinations/README.md

 - An **updated list** of the 10 most popular ski-resorts with name of the place, ranking and grade.
 - **Grading is calculated** from users input.
-- Possibility to give the ski-resorts **own grade** and the 10-top-list is updated accordingly.
+- **Grading is visualised** with the number of **stars** and if applicable "half-star".
+- The 10-top list should be **updated immediately** when user grade a resort.
+- The overall average grading for resorts should be saved over sessions.
+- It is possible for same user to **cast more votes if reloading** the page.
-- Possitbility to **mail wishes** for other Ski Resorts to be shown on the site.
+- Possibility to **mail wishes** for other Ski Resorts to be shown on the site.
 The input should include name of ski resort, reason it should show in site, name of person who is mailing and persons mail address.

 ### Expectations
 - Content is **visually satisfying and informative**